Resize Images Programmatically Using Python

 Programmatically Resizing Images Using Python3

-I’ll be covering how to programmatically resize one image at first.
+I’ll be covering how to resize one image programmatically using Python at first.
 The methodology can then be extrapolated for an array of image paths.

 from PIL import Image #This is the path to your image.
 If you are in the same directory as the image then you don't need the long ass path just file name path = 'the/path/to/your/image.jpg' image = Image.open(path) #This is where the magic happens. #I use int() around the modified heights and widths because resize can only take integers. #This does slightly distort image which is negligible on bigger images. new_image = Image.resize((int(image.width*.5), int(image.height*.5))) #Now for saving. new_path = 'the/path/to/your/new_image.jpg' #This determines the output quality of the image. quality = 100 new_image.save(fp = new_path, format = 'JPEG', quality=quality)